SlrG/unRAIDplugins/proftpd/README.txt

 Great thanks go to Limetech for giving us unRAID.
 To the ProFTPD project for their feature rich ftp server and the icon I used for this plugin.

-Further thanks go to Benni-Chan, Influencer, prostuff1 and speeding_ant for their great plugins.
+Further thanks go to overbyrn, Benni-Chan, Influencer, prostuff1 and speeding_ant for their great plugins.
 Studying their code was what made this plugin possible.
                              **************

 HOWTO: